ahsamt/StockScreener/README.md

 - Click on a button with the relevant ticker name to go to the relevant section of the watchlist.
 - Type your notes on the performance of a specific stock in the "notes" area, then click "Save notes".
 - Click the "Remove from watchlist" button to remove stock from your watchlist.

+# Distinctiveness and Complexity

+### Tools used to create the application:

+1. Django

+   - 2 models are created - User and SavedSearch;

+2. JavaScript

+   - Internal API routes are used to asynchronously update the database and fetch data without reloading the page